Astros vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Astros have posted a mark of 3-1.
+- In five games as the underdog over the last 10 matchups, the Astros have posted a mark of 4-1.

-- In their last 10 games with an over/under, the Astros and their opponents have combined to eclipse the total six times.
+- When it comes to the over/under, the Astros and their foes are 6-3-1 in their last 10 contests.

-- The Astros' previous 10 matchups have not had a spread posted by bookmakers.
+- Bookmakers have not posted a runline in any of the Astros' past 10 games.

 Astros Betting Records & Stats

-- The Astros have been victorious in three of the six contests they have been chosen as underdogs in this season.
+- The Astros have come away with four wins in the seven contests they have been listed as the underdogs in this season.

-- Houston has played as an underdog of +145 or more once this season and lost that game.
+- Houston has played as an underdog of +110 or more twice this season and split those games.

-- The Astros have an implied victory probability of 40.8% according to the moneyline set by sportsbooks for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Astros have a 47.6% chance of pulling out a win.

 - The Astros have yet play a game with a spread this season.